BetterThanTomorrow/calva/docs/readthedocs/source/paredit.md

 ## What is Paredit?

-Paredit helps you edit your Clojure code in a structural way.
+Calva Paredit helps you navigate, select and edit Clojure code in a structural way.
 LISP isn't line or character oriented, it is based around [S-expressions](https://en.wikipedia.org/wiki/S-expression), a.k.a forms.
 We strongly recommend that you take advantage of the structural nature of Clojure, and have therefore put a lot of work into making Calva Paredit extra awesome.

 If you are new to Paredit, start with learning the **Slurp Forward** (pull in the next form into this form) and **Barf Forward** (push the last form out of this form).